cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 grep -A 10 balances ~/.simapp/config/genesis.json
 ```

-With this initial balance, and before you actually run your blockchain, you still need to escape the catch-22 and include your bootstrap transactions in the genesis file.
+With this initial balance, and before you run your blockchain, you still need to escape the catch-22 and include your bootstrap transactions in the genesis file.

 Note: In this scenario, you must meet the 2/3 threshold for validation, so you must stake at least `70000000stake` of your `100000000stake` in the `b9lab` account you just created.
 But make sure to not use all your stake, so you still have tokens to pay for gas.
 Don't forget to use your own `--chain-id`.